 Nature morte aux trois citrons (2024)

-In contrast to Doux reflets bleus, On est gourmand comme on est artiste and Room Service II’, which explore the monochrome range of whites and greys, two new paintings by Ralaivao feature lemons both as a fruit and subject and as the colour itself.
-In Nature morte aux trois citrons, three lemons are laid out across the ironed ridges of a white tablecloth.
+In contrast to Doux reflets bleus, On est gourmand comme on est artiste and Room Service II (dates for the works not previously mentioned) , which explore the monochrome range of whites and greys, two new paintings by Ralaivao feature lemons both as a fruit and subject, and as the colour itself.
+In Nature morte aux trois citrons (2024), three lemons are laid out across the ironed ridges of a white tablecloth.
 A knife forms a diagonal and captures a touch of lemon on its reflective surface.
 As with all of Ralaivao’s paintings, we are presented with an impression of the material world while also compelled to create a narrative.
 Lemons themselves have associations with such contrasting notions of friendship, purity, and bitterness.
 Furthermore, we are left uncertain whether this is a moment seen and captured or if it has been prearranged and carefully composed.
 Again, the intensity of the realisation of the immaculate surfaces is enough to excite and engage the viewer’s imagination.